 The original budget is adopted by the Commissioners' Court prior to the beginning of the year.
-The legal level of control is the department level in the general fund and road and bridge fund and fund level for all other funds.
+The legal level of control is the department level for the general fund and road and bridge fund and the fund level for all other funds.
 The budget cannot be amended without the approval of Commissioners' Court.
+During the current year, actual expenditures did not exceed the legal level of control for any fund with an adopted budget.

 Appropriations lapse at the end of the year except in the road and bridge - special revenue fund.
 Budgets are adopted for all funds.
 Budgets are adopted on a GAAP basis for all budget funds except for the capital projects fund, which adopts a project length budget.
-Several supplemental budget appropriations were made for the year ended September 30, 2020.
+Several supplemental budget appropriations were made for the year ended September 30, 2022.